EU tries to persuade France to back U.S. free trade talks

 Paris is unconvinced and says the entire audiovisual sector should be excluded from negotiations, including developing online entertainment and future technologies.
 Trade Minister Nicole Bricq said on Thursday she had no reason to back down.

 The United States already sells the EU far more music, movies, radio and television programmes than it buys from Europe.
-Its net surplus for the sector averaged 1.5 billion euros ($2 billion) a year from 2004 to 2011.
+Its net surplus for the sector averaged 1.5 billion euros (1.2 billion pounds) a year from 2004 to 2011.

 France fears this imbalance will only increase under a trade deal as digital and Internet services - already dominated by U.S. technology companies - become ever more popular.